Courseiva

 Why this answer

-Implementing a change management process ensures that firewall rule changes are reviewed and approved, preventing misconfigurations.
-A one-time review (B) is temporary.
-Penetration testing (C) identifies vulnerabilities but doesn't fix process.
+Implementing a change management process (D) ensures that firewall rule changes are reviewed and approved, preventing misconfigurations from recurring.
+A one-time review of all firewall rules (B) is temporary and does not address the underlying process failure.
+Increasing the frequency of penetration tests (A) may detect vulnerabilities but does not prevent misconfigurations.

 MCQeasy